 One day in Kindergarten, at Show and Tell, I brought a round, red pomegranate and broke open the ruby jewels as everyone in the class was surprised but excited to taste this new fruit!
 Even then, I was energized by sharing new things.
 So no wonder my next venture was in the food business!
 Before the word "artisanal" was ever coined, I designed and operated one of the first gourmet specialty stores, dedicated to freshly prepared food and baked goods, all made with the best ingredients.
 The Parkway Market was a true food emporium, setting the standard for many of today's food stops.
 More food places followed.

-Always on the lookout for a new venture to explore, the modern wave of shopping on the Internet was just swelling and I saw a niche that had not been claimed, window treatments.
-Since my family also owned and operated a string of hotels across the Midwest, covering windows and working with decorators, window treatment dealers and manufacturers was another part of my background.
+Always on the lookout for a new venture to explore, the modern wave of shopping on the Internet was just swelling and I saw a niche that had not seriously been claimed, window treatments.
+Since my family also owned and operated a string of hotels across the Midwest, covering windows and working with decorators, window treatment dealers and manufacturers informed another part of my background.
 The mystery of window coverings confused many people, but the Internet would allow me an open playing field to help customers learn about this arcane design element and buy beautiful, but practical, window treatments at affordable prices.